Racing Bulls: 2026

-With its sister team Red Bull Racing switching to Red Bull Ford Powertrains power units, Racing Bulls will also follow suit and switch to Red Bull Ford Powertrains from and thus Racing Bulls will conclude the eight-year long-standing alliance with Honda that powered the Faenza-based team since season under Scuderia Toro Rosso and Scuderia AlphaTauri brandings.
+Racing Bulls and sister team Red Bull Racing decided to switch to Red Bull Ford Powertrains power units from onwards and thus concluded the eight-year long-standing alliance with Honda that powered the team since season under Scuderia Toro Rosso and Scuderia AlphaTauri brandings, and helping Ford return to Formula 1 for the first time since 2004.
+For the drivers, Racing Bulls retained Lawson, and signed Arvid Lindblad after a stellar campaign in F2, as Isack Hadjar was promoted to the main RedBull team.